Course registration and advising will be done on an entirely new system called Colleague Self-Service.

 CAN I REGISTER WITHOUT FIRST CREATING A COURSE PLAN?

-No. Students can only register for course sections found on their fall 2018 course plan.
+No. Students can only register for course sections found on their course plan.
 The steps are to 1) develop a course plan, 2) meet with your advisor and get authorized, then 3) register for the course sections on your plan after your priority registration start date/time.

 HOW DO I KNOW Whether MY ADVISOR HAS AUTHORIZED ME TO REGISTER?

 The Self-Service warning (in RED) “Advisement Complete by your Advisor is needed to register.” appears if you have not yet been authorized to register.